Rainforests, cloud forests and humming birds

 Like a lot of Costa Rica, Monteverde has extremely lush vegetation.
 It is well known for many things, including its ecotourism, the bio-diverse Cloud Forest Reserve, an abundance of wildlife and plenty of outdoor pursuits.

-We stayed at Hotel El Establo, set within some wonderful surroundings which has stunning views over Monteverde.
+We stayed at Hotel El Establo set within some wonderful surroundings with stunning views over Monteverde.

-As we arrived a bit late to venture out too far, we had a walk around the town it is a relatively small, but has all your essentials.
+As we arrived a bit late to venture out too far, we had a walk around the town, it is a relatively small town, but has everything you will need.

 The Cloud Forest Reserve

-The Cloud Forest is an absolutely fantastic place because the wildlife is abundant and amazingly eye catching.
+The Cloud Forest is an absolutely fantastic place; the wildlife is abundant and amazingly eye catching.